swiftlang/swift-subprocess/README.md

 ### Flexible Input and Output Configurations

 By default, `Subprocess`:
-- Doesn’t send any input to the child process’s standard input
+- Doesn't send any input to the child process's standard input
-- Asks the user how to capture the output
+- Requires you to specify how to capture the output
-- Ignores the child process’s standard error
+- Ignores the child process's standard error

 You can tailor how `Subprocess` handles the standard input, standard output, and standard error by setting the `input`, `output`, and `error` parameters: